JRone-git/pragmatic-sysadmin/content/posts/2025-12-08-the-friday-backup-audit-because-hope-is-not-a-strategy.md

 find /mnt/backups/ -name "*.tar.gz" -mtime -1 -ls
 ```

 If that returns nothing, your backup script died yesterday.
-If it returns files from 2024, you've been flying blind for a year.
+If it returns files from last year, you've been flying blind for months.

 **Pro tip:** Don't trust the filename (e.g., `backup-2025-12-14.tar.gz`).
 Trust the filesystem timestamp.
 Scripts can name empty files with today's date easily.